Selecting, Preparing and Canning Tomatoes

 processing option is chosen.
 This includes acidification.
 The boiling water and pressure alternatives are equal

 processes with different time/temperature combinations calculated for these products.
+The pressure processing options in these products were not developed for tomatoes without added acid.

 This document was adapted from the "Complete Guide to Home Canning," Agriculture